 This simple tool guides you to a suitable course level based on your foundation skills and confidence.

-Our graduates go onto roles like: wood machinist in the furniture forestry, kitchens and bathroom, flat panel and windows and joinery industries.
+Our graduates go onto roles like: wood machinist in the furniture, forestry, kitchens and bathrooms, window and door manufacturing and joinery industries.

 Take your study further with other courses offered at TAFE NSW: